kemcbride/my_very_good_klondike/README.md

 Maybe it'd be cool to have a Microsoft-like tool that can generate games of varying difficulty...

-Right now you can play (and win) games.
+* Right now you can play (and win) games.
-The game can mostly tell if you're stuck, and can tell if you've won.
+* The game can tell if you're stuck, and can tell if you've won.
+* You can ask for hints, like in microsoft solitaire!
+The hints are mostly useful!

-There are still some bugs floating around though...
+There are probably still some bugs floating around though...

 -----